Young Harrow Foundation

 Harrow, one of London’s boroughs with traditionally low engagement from young people in the arts, has been the focus of concerted efforts to change this narrative.
 The £80,000 grant from John Lyon’s Charity is an important step in addressing these challenges, ensuring that local children and teens have access to enriching activities that foster creativity, confidence, and personal growth.

 “Performing arts provide young people with much more than just a platform for creative expression,” said Dan Burke, CEO of Young Harrow Foundation.
 “They help to build confidence, communication skills, and teamwork—all things that will serve them well in the future.
-We're grateful to the support of John Lyon's Charity and Harrow School who, like us, are so passionate about supporting projects that make the arts accessible to young people in Harrow."
+We're grateful to the support of John Lyon's Charity and Harrow School, who, like us, are so passionate about supporting projects that make the arts accessible to young people in Harrow."

 A Diverse Range of Projects